Skip to main content

 Mechanical ventilation with heat recovery (MVHR) is a whole-house ventilation system that extracts damp air and draws in fresh air from outside.

-Draughts create a similar problem.
-While they serve to ventilate a home, they are a major source of heat loss and can make rooms feel uncomfortably chilly.
+Sometimes draughts are seen as providing sufficient ventilation to a home, but they are also a major source of heat loss and can make rooms feel uncomfortably chilly.

 Modern energy efficient homes are more airtight (less draughty) than older buildings because they have to follow specifications for air-tightness, set out in the Building Regulations.
 Because of this, modern homes are sometimes fitted with Mechanical Ventilation with Heat Recovery (MVHR) systems.